 ABOUT THE YOUNG FISHERMEN’S DEVELOPMENT ACT

-Currently, there is no single federal program dedicated to training, educating and assisting the next generation of commercial fishermen.
-But the need is very real – daunting challenges, including high cost of entry, financial risks and limited entry-level opportunities have made it harder than ever for young men and women to start a career in commercial fishing.
+Daunting challenges, including high cost of entry, financial risks and limited entry-level opportunities have made it harder than ever for young men and women to start a career in commercial fishing.

 The bill implements a program allowing fishing associations, universities, tribal organizations, and others to compete for grant funding to train young commercial fishermen in sustainable fishing and business practices.
 It solidifies and unites current piecemeal training efforts into a cohesive, national initiative to advance this critical mission.